The latest PR news from the Holmes Report.

 Bringing together in-house comms leaders with PR firms to discuss critical global issues.

-Individual Achievement winners will be honoured at the SABRE Awards 2015 in New York on 5 May 2015.
+Individual Achievement winners were honoured at the SABRE Awards 2015 in New York on 5 May 2015.

 During 16 years at General Electric Company, including six as chief communications officer, Gary Sheffer played a key role in many of the company’s signature initiatives—including some that set the standard for corporate reputation management, like the Ecomagination commitment to balancing innovation and sustainability and the GE Works content platform that placed an emphasis on bringing company stories to life.